 MISSING HOTEL OWNER FOUND DEAD

 At 4:23am, the body of George Peyton, owner of Peyton’s Place, washed ashore with the morning tide.
 Peyton disappeared three days ago while on a fishing trip off Cutlass Reef.
 Officials have determined Peyton suffered a heart attack and fell overboard sometime after midnight on the day of his disappearance.
-Rollo St. Croix, beloved entrepreneur and owner of the boat Peyton took on his fishing trip, had no comment.
+Rollo St. Croix, beloved entrepreneur and owner of Picasso, the boat Peyton took on his fishing trip, had no comment.

 He removed the lid of the urn and nestled the key inside a cranny at the bottom before emptying the box’s contents into it.
 Once the urn was full of fine grey ash, the man secured the lid and boxed it up with a note addressed to Mrs. Keira Damon-Crowles in New York.
 His hand remained poised as he debated scratching out and rewriting the last name as he peered at the next article on the screen.

 A soft knock on the door preceded the entry of his lovely and eager assistant who purred.
 “The postman has arrived, sir.”